 In the theme song it is mentioned that the show is based on the series by Lemony Snicket.
 The book series was actually written by Daniel Handler.
+However, Lemony Snicket is his pen name, therefore the series is, actually, created by Lemony Snicket.
 See more »

 See more »